-The burden of fashion retailers has been never been greater.
-Malls, retails stores, digital experiences and organizations are continuously being reimagined.
+The burden on fashion retailers has been never greater.
+Malls, retails stores, digital experiences and organizations are continuously being re-imagined.
 Shopper behavior and consumer sentiments add a layer of complexity, as they keep rapidly changing across countries and demographics.
 How can companies keep pace in this ever-shifting landscape?

 Until recently, technology barriers were the main problem, yet those barriers are starting to fall.
 As they do, more and more companies have an opportunity to develop a coherent, comprehensive profile of their customers and effectively engage them across multiple touch points through the growing use of data-driven insights.

 From instinct to analytics: the center of the omnichannel retailer’s universe